Our core model:

 - Virtual Job Shadowing provides participants the opportunity to observe target industries through the lens of alums in the field.
 Ephs may “test” a career while also building industry contacts.

 - Alumni Sponsored Internship Program (ASIP): summer funding awarded to first-years, sophomores, and juniors obtaining full-time summer internships in various industries.

 - Career Access Fund (CAF): provides financial support for expenses related to career preparation, internship and job interviews, and graduate study preparation; applications are prioritized based on levels of financial need determined by the Financial Aid office.

 - Equal Access Opportunity Fund (EAOF): provides career exploration opportunities for students who are First Generation, from an underrepresented group, and/or from high-need/low-income families.

 - Handshake is our online recruiting tool that allows employers to post jobs and internships as well as connect with students for virtual information sessions, coffee chats and interviews.
 Handshake is also where students schedule appointments with the ‘68 Center and learn about and register for events!

 - EphLink is the most convenient and effective way for you to build meaningful connections with alumni.
 Over 3,000 alumni have volunteered to advise students and fellow alumni on everything from helping shape and form career choices to the general Williams experience!
 Connect with Ephs with shared identities and interests via one-on-one connections or group involvement, developing your confidence in networking skills.
 You can also search for internship, full time and project based opportunities posted by Williams alumni.

-- After 4 years in the purple valley, the Eph impact continues far and wide, and we love to share the global success of our community!
+- After your time in the Purple Valley, the Eph impact continues far and wide, and we love to share the global success of our community!
 Destinations After Williams provides insight into the extraordinary outcomes of a Williams education for recent graduates as reported up to six months after graduation.
 Additionally, the data reports detailed employment, average annual income, location, and graduate school information.